 This is the port number for the farm.
-If you are choosing one of the known services below, you do not have to specify anything in this field.
+If you are choosing one of the known services (see below), you do not have to specify anything in this field.
 However, if the service you choose is not listed in the list below, you will need to specify a port number here.
 For example, for MS Terminal Services, use port number 3389.
-If you enabled SSL termination (see last chapter), select port 80 for the farm and servers in the farm.
-The WebMux[TM] will terminate all SSL (on port 443) traffic and send them to port 80(DO NOT select port 443 if you enabled SSL termination).
-For example, if you have five port-80 farms and your WebMux[TM] only allows one certificate, the WebMux[TM] will use same certificate for all five farms.
+If you enable SSL termination (see "Enabling SSL Termination" section), then specify port 80 for the farm and servers in the farm (choosing "HTTP - hypertext transfer protocol will automatically specify port 80 for the farm).
+The WebMux[TM] will terminate all SSL traffic on port 443 and send them to port 80(DO NOT specify port 443 if you enable SSL termination).